 Companion planting and various repellent plants for your garden

 If bean beetles are having a party in your snap beans, you can plant summer savory with the beans and you will keep these nasty beetles at bay.
 As an additional tip, when you cook the beans, throw a few springs in the pot and you will notice how savory enhances the beans flavor.

-The onion family is one of the most powerful repellent of all family plants.
-Knowing how to make good use of onions, garlic, leeks, chives and shallots will keep your garden safe from intruders.
+The onion family is one of the most powerful repellents of all family plants.
+Knowing how to make good use of onions, garlic, leeks, chives, and shallots will keep your garden safe from intruders.

 Related reading: How to plant and grow garlic

-Anise is an herb popular with chefs, but it also attracts a species of wasps that preys on the aphid.
+This is an herb popular with chefs, but it also attracts a species of wasps that prey on the aphid.
 The aphids, just like the wasps, will smell the anise and will generally stay away from the areas where this herb is planted.
 The smell of anise can also mask the scent or nearby veggies and will effectively hide them from pests.

 Coriander or cilantro is also a good companion planting ally that repels aphids, spider mites and the potato beetle with its strong scent.
 If you plant coriander among carrots, it will protect them from the carrot rust fly.